 The IRB will not act to endorse a research topic or to assess the appropriateness of research methodology (It is recommended that researchers without research education avail themselves of guidance from other resources in order to conduct methodologically-sound research.).

-4. All research which involves human subjects and which is conducted under the auspices of Augsburg by Augsburg faculty, staff, or students is subject to Augsburg policy guidelines and IRB review.
+c.
+All research which involves human subjects and which is conducted under the auspices of Augsburg by Augsburg faculty, staff, or students is subject to Augsburg policy guidelines and IRB review.

 Following Federal guidelines, "research" is defined as "a systematic investigation, including research development, testing and evaluation, designed to develop or contribute to generalized knowledge."
 "Subject" is defined as "a living individual about whom an investigator (whether professional or student) conducting research obtains (l) data through interaction or intervention with the individual, or (2) identifiable private information.
 Such private information includes information about behavior that occurs in a context in which an individual can reasonably expect that no observation or recording is taking place, and information which has been provided for specific purposes by an individual and that individual can reasonably expect will not be made public.
 Private information must be individually identifiable in order to constitute research involving human subjects."